mxagar/machine_learning_coursera/05_SupportVectorMachines/ML_SupportVectorMachines.md

 **My intuitive understanding** is that we weight gaussian blobs centered in the examples we have.
 That generates a smooth manifold which evaluates how likely it is for a vector $x$ to belong to a class.
 The weights of the single blobs are the parameters $\theta$, and they amount to the training examples we have.

 All this is called **the kernel trick**.
-Unfortunately, it does not work in all learning algorithms as well as with the Support Vector Machines.
+Unfortunately, it does not work in all learning algorithms so well as with the Support Vector Machines.

 ![SVM with Kernels: Cost](./pics/svm_kernel_cost.png)